leo0514/vpc-on-classic-network/about-network.md

   * Fourth address in the CIDR block (10.10.10.3): reserved by IBM for future use
   * Last address in the CIDR block (10.10.10.255): Network broadcast address

-### Use a Public Gateway for external connectivity of a subnet
+### Use a public gateway for external connectivity of a subnet
 {: #use-a-public-gateway}

-A **Public Gateway (PGW)** enables a subnet (with all the instances attached to the subnet) to connect to the Internet.
+A **public gateway (PGW)** enables a subnet (with all the instances attached to the subnet) to connect to the Internet.
 Note that subnets are private by default; however, optionally, you can create a PGW and attach a subnet to the PGW.
 After a subnet is attached to the PGW, all the instances in that subnet can connect to the Internet.

 PGW uses _Many-to-1 NAT_, which means that thousands of instances with private addresses will use 1 public IP address to talk to the public Internet.
 PGW does not enable the Internet to initiate a connection with those instances.
 Use the API to attach and detach subnets to and from your PGW.